Sunset Boulevard (film): Casting

 Swanson was glad for the opportunity to earn a greater salary than she had been making in television and on stage.
 However, she was chagrined at the notion of submitting to a screen test, saying she had "made 20 films for Paramount.
 Why do they want me to audition?"
-Her reaction was echoed in the screenplay when Norma Desmond declares, "Without me there wouldn't be any Paramount studios."
+Her reaction was echoed in the screenplay when Norma Desmond declares that "Without me, there wouldn't be any Paramount studios."
 In her memoir, Swanson recalled asking Cukor if it was unreasonable to refuse the screen test.
 He replied that since Norma Desmond was the role for which she would be remembered, "If they ask you to do ten screen tests, do ten screen tests, or I will personally shoot you."
-His enthusiasm convinced Swanson to participate, and she signed a contract for $50,000.
+This convinced Swanson to participate, and she signed a contract for $50,000.
 In a 1975 interview, Wilder recalled Swanson's reaction with the observation, "There was a lot of Norma in her, you know."

-Wilder harks back to Swanson's silent film career when Norma shows Joe the film Queen Kelly, an earlier Gloria Swanson film directed by Erich von Stroheim, who himself portrays Norma's former director and husband Max von Mayerling, who now works as her butler.
+Wilder harks back to Swanson's silent-film career when Norma shows Joe the film Queen Kelly (1929), starring Swanson and directed by Erich von Stroheim, who himself portrays Norma's former director and husband Max von Mayerling.
 Queen Kelly was not released in the United States for over 50 years after Swanson walked off the set.

-Montgomery Clift was signed to play Joe Gillis for $5,000 per week for a guaranteed twelve weeks, but withdrew just before the start of filming, claiming his role of a young man involved with an older woman was too close to the one he had played in The Heiress (1949), in which he felt he had been unconvincing.
+Montgomery Clift was signed to play Joe Gillis for $5,000 per week for a guaranteed 12 weeks, but withdrew just before the start of filming, claiming his role of a young man involved with an older woman was too close to the one he had played in The Heiress (1949), in which he felt he had been unconvincing.
 An infuriated Wilder responded, "If he's any kind of actor, he could be convincing making love to any woman."
 Clift himself was having an affair with singer Libby Holman, 15 years his senior, which some have suggested was his real reason for withdrawing from the film.

 Forced to consider the available Paramount contract players, Wilder and Brackett focused on William Holden, who had made an impressive debut a decade earlier in Golden Boy (1939).
 Following an appearance in Our Town (1940), he served in the military in World War II, and his return to the screen afterward had been moderately successful.
 Holden was enthusiastic about the script and eager to accept the role.
 He did not know at the time that his salary of $39,000 was much less than had been offered to Clift.

 For the role of Betty Schaefer, Wilder wanted a newcomer who could project a wholesome and ordinary image to contrast with Swanson's flamboyant and obsessive Desmond.
 He chose Nancy Olson, who had recently been considered for the role of Delilah in Cecil B. DeMille's Samson and Delilah.